creditkarma/thrift-server/packages/dynamic-config/README.md

 }
 ```

 Our configured mount is default for Vault `secret`.
-Given that the password in our config will be resolved to the value loaded from `http://localhost:8200/secret/service-name/password`.
+Given that, the password in our config will be resolved to the value loaded from `http://localhost:8200/secret/service-name/password`.

 Secret placeholders differ from Consul placeholders in that they do not support default values.
 If the given key cannot be fetched from Vault an exception will be raised.